httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 The "Lax-allowing-unsafe" enforcement mode described in {{lax-allowing-unsafe}}
-retains some of the protections of "Lax" enforcement (as compared to "None") while still allowing cookies to be sent cross-site with unsafe top-level requests.
+retains some of the protections of "Lax" enforcement (as compared to "None") while still allowing recently created cookies to be sent cross-site with unsafe top-level requests.

 As a more permissive variant of "Lax" mode, "Lax-allowing-unsafe" mode necessarily provides fewer protections against CSRF.
 Ultimately, the provision